ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "Decision is a risk rooted in the courage of being free."
+  "Knowledge is of no value unless you put it into practice."
-<br>— Paul Tillich
+<br>— Anton Chekhov
 </blockquote>
 </h3>